Abidar: Abidar outdoor Cinema

 Abidar Open Air Cinema, one of the world's biggest outdoor cinemas was built over the Amireih valley by mayor Ardavan Nosoudi in 1995.
-There used to show a movie every Friday.
-Until just a few years ago, the only video that could be played in the Abidar cinema was by 35 mm movie projectors and using other sources like TV, DVD, etc. was not possible.
-The sound was then broadcast through the transmitter, people were listening through radio using FM broadcast band frequency but that was not comfortable because of the audio and video was not synchronize.
+There was formerly a movie screened every Friday.
+Until just a few years ago, the only video that could be played in the Abidar cinema was by 35 mm movie projectors.
+The audio, which was broadcast via FM radio, often had issues syncing with the projected visuals.
 The Municipality recently switched from 35mm film to Digital Cinema projector.

 Using DLP Cinema offers a perfect resolution in 3D with bright, stunning clarity.
 (Precise 2K (2048 x AIRSCREEN screen surface size is90x38ft / 27x11.5m and distance of facilities from cinema is 47m.
 Audio is provided by the Community R2 loudspeakers 3-way, triaxial, full-range systems.
 Sound can be heard from three hundred meters away.
 With the amplifier rated at approximately 400 watts and the frequency response 70 Hz to 16 kHz ±1 dB, sound can be heard up to about 300 meter away.